rocky-linux/documentation/docs/gemstones/systemd_service_for_python_script.md

     Service()
 ```

-We start by instantiating the necessary to send logs in journald.
+We start by instantiating the necessary variables to send logs in journald.
 The script then launches an infinite loop and pauses for 60 seconds (which is the minimum of a cron execution, so we can go below this limitation).

 !!!
 Note

     I personally use this script in a more advanced form, which continuously queries a database and executes jobs based on the information retrieved via the rundeck API

-## Systemd integration
+## Systemd Integration

 Now that we have a script that can serve as a basis for your imagination, we can install it as a systemd service.